Most founders wait until the team is already broken before thinking about structure.

 A team of three does not need structure.
 Everyone knows what everyone else is doing.
 Communication is constant and informal.
 Decisions happen in real time.

 A team of fifteen is a completely different organism.
 At fifteen people, informal communication breaks down.
 Decisions that used to happen in a hallway conversation now require coordination across people who do not share the same context.
-Without structure, things fall through the gaps - not because people are incompetent, but because nobody owns them.
+Without structure, things fall through the gaps.
+Not because people are incompetent, but because nobody owns them.

 This is also when the founder typically becomes the bottleneck for everything.
 We covered the pattern in detail in why founders become the bottleneck in their own business.